Soft-Craft-Tech/Pamba-Web/Docs/endpoints_documentation.md

     Status Codes:
-        "200 Created": expenses //empty array if null "400 Bad Request": message: Not Allowed //If expense doen't belong to business requesting.
+        "200 Created": expenses //empty array if null "400 Bad Request": message: Not Allowed
         "404 Not Found": message: Expense Not found

     headers: